Psychoneuroimmunology, Epigenetics, Neuroplasticity, Spirituality & The Re-Creation of Health

 I had a battle on my hands just ordering my thoughts into any meaningful thread, and attempting to find a place to steady myself within the grip of my terror.
 I struggled in each second to find a way of remaining connected to Source, God, the Creative Life Force, Presence, and Spirit.
 What I am referring to here is the invisible force in life from which all form including our selves manifest, the ground of all existence.

-At times my doubt was immeasurable and inconsolable.
+At times my doubt was immeasurable and inconsolable, I felt beyond heartbroken.
 However what I knew at the core of my being was that there is something at play that keeps all these planets, and universes turning, some force or quality that has grown the plant life that sustains us and grown us.
 There is some potent, intelligent and creative force out there and that that force was inside of me no matter how much I was deteriorating.
 The evidence in life and nature was there all around me.
 I made a choice to trust this life force.

 I made another desperate and committed choice to refuse to accept negative, injurious thoughts and beliefs.
 Within each breath I committed to stay aligned with that creative life Source and Presence, what I refer to as the Spirit in all life, and Spirit within me.
 My active awareness and witness/mindful consciousness literally aligned with only that which was positive, restorative, compassionate, loving and ultimately healing.
 What I had learnt about psychoneuroimmunology and neuroplasticity meant that if I could direct healing thoughts and emotions throughout my body, I could in effect influence the degree of natural opiates, endorphins, and neurotransmitters being released throughout my body for healing.
 I could literally strengthen the circuits between certain neuron activities that contained messages for healing.

-How I approached every thought, underlying belief, and emotion that emerged about myself was the act of agency of my spirit.
+How I approached every thought, underlying belief, and emotion that emerged about myself was the act of agency of my spirit and Spirit.
 At times besieged by frightening nightmares at night, and high anxiety during the day, still within each breath I chose.
-Anything that entered my life as fear, whether through well meaningful healers, old fear belief and thought patterns, I cancelled and erased and allowed space through my breath for a more healing thought and intention.
+Anything that entered my life as fear, whether through well meaningful healers, old fear beliefs and thought patterns, I cancelled and erased and allowed space through my breath for a more healing thought and intention.
 I could only do this through daily reminding myself of life’s potent creative living force, Spirit of Life.

 The transformation process from an ill state to health state is a re-calibration of the mind-body-spirit system.
 Transformation involves change and is different to solely change in that it is a total re-set of our organismic system, rather than change in any one or two particular parts of the system.
-It literally is to trans-form what is.
-At the risk of sounding esoteric and yet simultaneously in scientific principles transformation is the shifting or recalibration of one vibrational state of energy to another.
+It literally is to trans-form what is as a new wholeness of Being.
+At the risk of sounding too esoteric for some who may be reading this right now, and yet simultaneously in scientific principles, transformation is the shifting or recalibration of one vibrational state of energy to another.
 When you transform you know it, and others around you notice the shift.

 Our inner medicine, our consciousness, awareness, and connection with Spirit and the choice of loving, compassionate, intentioned healing thoughts and emotions is something that we do have freewill and choice in and therefore personal power.
 We can and do influence the pathway of our recovery from illness and health.